On this page

 Mercury does not dissolve very well in water.
 It settles in the sediments of streams, rivers or the bottom of some parts of Lake Eildon.
 Testing of the water in Lake Eildon at various depths and locations has found low levels of mercury.
 All results were within acceptable levels for recreational use, including swimming.
 This also applies to the Upper Goulburn River.

-See your local doctor if you or a member of your family have health concerns.
+See your local doctor if you or your family have health concerns.

 For information about drinking water quality, refer to the Department of Health and Human Services.

 This page was copied from EPA's old website.
 It was last updated on 7 December 2017.

 Reviewed 14 August 2020